03

 Health is not staying in Connection permanently.
 Nobody does.
 Nobody should.

 Health is the needle's capacity to move.
-To shift toward Protection when threat appears and return toward Connection when the threat resolves.
+To shift toward Protection when threat appears and return toward baseline when the threat resolves.

 A healthy compass moves fluidly as conditions change.
 The problem isn't having access to Protection, Control, or even Domination.
 The problem is when the needle gets stuck — when a mode that was designed to be temporary becomes a permanent position.

 When Protection meant for minutes or hours becomes a lifetime of vigilance.
-When Control becomes the only way you know how to relate.
+When Control becomes the only way someone knows how to relate.

 Why It Matters

-The compass makes visible something that otherwise stays invisible: where you are right now determines what you can do right now.
-The needle's position affects everything — your perception, your empathy, your cognitive flexibility, your capacity for repair.
+The compass makes visible something that otherwise stays invisible: where the needle is right now determines what we can do right now.
+The needle's position affects everything — perception, empathy, cognitive flexibility, capacity for repair.

-Understanding this means you can start asking: "Where is my compass right now?" instead of "What is wrong with me?"
+Understanding this means we can start asking: "Where is the compass right now?" instead of "What is wrong with me?"

 And the most important question: not where the needle is, but whether it can move.
 Explore the compass →